Katarzyna Niewiadoma-Phinney: 2024

 On 18 August, she won the Tour de France Femmes by 4 seconds ahead of defending champion Demi Vollering, the closest finish in the history of the Tour.
 The victory marked the biggest achievement of Niewiadoma's career as well as her first major stage race win for seven years.
 She described her victory in the race as "surreal" and stated that it was like a childhood dream come true.

 2025

 In the spring classics, Niewiadoma-Phinney finished 4th at both the Tour of Flanders and Liège–Bastogne–Liège Femmes.
 At the Polish National Championships, she won the road race title, and finished second in the time trial.
 At the Tour de France Femmes, Niewiadoma-Phinney was considered a favourite for the overall victory, following her 3rd place finish at the Tour de Suisse Women prior to the event.
 She eventually finished the Tour 3rd overall, noting that teams and riders were stronger than when she won in 2024.
+At the Polish National Championships, Niewiadoma-Phinney won the road race title for the second time, having previously won it in 2016.

+2026

+In the spring classics, Niewiadoma-Phinney performed strongly, finishing 2nd at Omloop Het Nieuwsblad, Strade Bianche Donne and Amstel Gold Race, as well as 3rd at Liège–Bastogne–Liège Femmes.
+In May, it was rumoured that Niewiadoma-Phinney would move to the Lidl–Trek team for the 2027 season.
+On 7 August, Niewiadoma-Phinney won her first ever individual stage at the Tour de France Femmes by executing a solo ride to the summit of Mont Ventoux.
+She finished second in the general classification, claiming her fifth consecutive place on the podium in the race.